 Following his first performance, Lee adapted his routine by selecting material that had received a favourable audience reaction, and adopting a style of improvisation in which he can create new material onstage through his synthesiser in real-time.

 Lee Ridley is the first stand up comedian to use a communication aid.
-Right from the start of the talent competition, which is ITV’s highest rated entertainment show, as Lost Voice Guy he impressed and entertained with his comedy routines, spoken entirely through an iPad app.
-In order to perform, Lee Ridley uses a speech synthesiser upon which he programs his material before selecting certain lines based on audience reaction.
+Right from the start of Britain’s Got Talent, which is ITV’s highest rated entertainment show, as Lost Voice Guy he impressed and entertained with his comedy routines, spoken entirely through an iPad app.

 While disability and living with cerebral palsy are central themes to his act, Lost Voice Guy's stand up comedy covers a breadth of wide-ranging topics from roasting the political establishment to the country's welfare system.